 Another great duck call for the beginner or kids, for its ease of use and durable plastic build.
 A great grab and go call for anyone to have on the lanyard.

 I hope that you found the duck call guide useful and found duck call that worked best for the situations and habitats you hunt in.
 If you have a favorite call that isn’t on the list drop us a comment and let us know what you have had success with.
+If you are looking for more hunting gear, check out our compact binoculars guide which are great for hunters.

 Don’t forget to grab a lanyard when you start build that collection, personally I have found the Delta Duck Para-cord Lanyard to be the best lanyard for duck calls.
 It doesn’t really tangle and has been quite durable over many seasons.